Get ready to make some unforgettable memories as we take you through the ultimate list of things to do in Mount Gambier and its surrounds.

 But during the apple picking season, generally, from February to May, they have events, usually on Sunday afternoons, where visitors can come along and relax in the gardens, enjoy live music, enjoy local nibbles and drinks, and venture into the orchard to pick their own apples.

 Keep an eye on their Facebook page to find out when they are open.

 While Mount Gambier is less about animal experiences than some other areas of South Australia, there are still a few things to do, including seeing the possums at the Umpherston Sinkhole that I mentioned previously.

 Here are a couple more ways to enjoy animals around Mount Gambier.

 Valley Lake Conservation Park & Boardwalk

 There are plenty of walking trails in and around Mount Gambier to keep the avid hiker busy.
-Here are a few that are in the city.
+Here are a few that are in or close to the city.

 Blue Lake Loop

 Taking a walk around the Blue Lake is the best way to enjoy the incredible blueness.
 The path takes you on a 3.6km loop.
 It’s flat all the way around and an easy walk.

 There are a few lookouts to stop at for different views of the Blue Lake, and interpretive signs along the way too.